Tag: psychology

 Why Humans Are Terrible at Being Random

-We think we understand randomness, but decades of research say otherwise.
-Here's why your brain can't help finding patterns in chaos — and why that matters.
+We think we understand randomness, but research says otherwise.
+Here's why your brain finds patterns in chaos — and why it matters.

 psychologyrandomnessscience